 7. Do not bite or crunch on ice and hard sweets as they frequently break teeth and fillings.

 10. Smoking is bad for the mouth and health.
-Smoking increases gum infection or periodontitis which in turn increase your risk to systemic diseases like heart attacks, diabetes.
+Smoking increases gum infection or periodontitis which in turn increases your risk of systemic diseases like heart attacks, diabetes.

 11. See your dentist every 6 months to have your teeth, gums and mouth checked and cleaned.